-Local Research Deaths: VA personnel must ensure oral notification to the Institutional Review Board (IRB) and ACOS/R&D (i.e., within one hour) immediately upon becoming aware of any local research death that is both unanticipated and related or possibly related to the research.
-VA personnel must also ensure that a follow-up written notification is provided to the IRB within one (1) business day of becoming aware of such a death.
+Local Research Deaths: VA personnel must ensure oral notification to the Institutional Review Board (IRB) immediately upon becoming aware of any local research death that is both unanticipated and related to the research.

+The IRB must also alert the ORO by email or telephone within 2 business days of oral notification.